 With the beginning of Native American Heritage Month (which comes every November), we’ve decided to provide you with a brief intro to NASL, which has a very long and fascinating, yet largely unknown history.
 Google “Native American Sign Language” and you’ll be lucky to find extensive information on it.
 Hopefully one day TED Talks will pick a lecturer on this topic.

-It’s one of, if not the oldest, universal sign language of any kind.
-Historians still dispute about the beginning of NASL—some claim it has been around for thousands of years, though many claim that historical accounts of NASL have only existed since the 16th century.
+It’s one of, if not the oldest universal sign language of any kind.
+Historians still dispute the beginning of NASL—some claim it has been around for thousands of years, though many claims that historical accounts of NASL have only existed since the 16th century.